 Thumbnails and other images that violate our Community Guidelines aren’t allowed on YouTube.
 Images include banners, avatars, Community posts, and any other YouTube feature that has images.

-What this means for you
+What this policy means for you

-- Violent imagery intended to shock disgust
+- Violent imagery that intends to shock or disgust

 - Whether the subject is depicted in a pose or clothing that is intended to sexually arouse the viewer